apache/comdev-site/source/companies/_index.md

 Support ASF projects by employing developers, and other professionals, who contribute directly to projects.
-This includes code contributions, documentation, community management, testing, design, and advocacy work.
+This includes code contributions, documentation, community management, testing, design, and advocacy work.<br />
 [[Read more ...](/companies/employ.html)]
     </div><!-- End Employ -->